Alexgodwin113/Architect-Copilot-v3.1/README.md

 ## Configure the app

-### Create a .env file for local development
+### Rename the env file and populate it with keys and endpoints for local development

+Rename the "env.sample" file to ".env"
-Follow instructions below in the [app configuration](#app-settings) section to create a .env file for local development of your app.
+Follow instructions below in the [app configuration](#app-settings) section to populate the .env file for local development of your app.
 This file can be used as a reference to populate the app settings for your Azure App Service deployed webapp.

 ### Create a JSON file for populating Azure App Service app settings